 Melody Ranch Studios has a nearly 100-year history in the film industry.
 It started in 1915 as a location for filming westerns.
 At that time, it was known as Monogram Movie Ranch.

-The Veluzat brother restored the western main street sets that were burned in the 1960s, which brought the studio back to life and ready for more filmmaking.
+The Veluzat brother restored the western main street sets that burned in the 1960s, bringing the studio back to life and ready for more filmmaking.

-Museum visits, which include a tour of the old west streets is, can be arranged by calling 661-259-9669.
-All tours and museum visits are by appointment only, so make sure you plan ahead if you plan to visit.
+Museum visits, including a tour of the old west streets, can be arranged by calling 661-259-9669.
+All tours and museum visits are by appointment only, so make sure you plan to visit.
 No drop-in visitors are permitted.

 Getting There: Melody Ranch is located in Newhall near Santa Clarita.
-From Highway 5, take Antelope Valley freeway exit.
+From Highway 5, take the Antelope Valley freeway exit.
 Proceed approximately three miles to Placerita Canyon Road and turn left.
-Proceed another mile and you will arrive at the studio gate (Oakcreek Avenue).
+Proceed another mile, and you will arrive at the studio gate (Oakcreek Avenue).

 What to Take: Wear comfortable walking shoes.
 In the warmer summer months, bring a sun hat, sunscreen, and water.
 It can get warm in the Santa Clarita area.

 If you want to enjoy something on the natural side, include a visit to Placerita Canyon Nature Center as part of your visit to the Newhall area.
-Family nature walks and live animal presentations are available on most Saturdays, as well as monthly bird walks and flower walks.
+Family nature walks and live animal presentations are available on most Saturdays, and monthly bird walks and flower walks.